 The markets for the Company's products and services are competitive.
-However, competition is limited in the Company's \$46.7 billion marketplace, compared to the limitless competitors, competing against Amazon Web Services (AWS), Google, and Microsoft today which hold an estimated 51% of the marketplace for X86 cloud infrastructure and X86 disaster recovery platforms.
+However, competition is limited, in the CloudFirst subsidiary for this \$36 billion marketplace, compared to the limitless competitors, competing against Amazon Web Services (AWS), Google, and Microsoft today which hold an estimated 51% of the marketplace for X86 cloud infrastructure and X86 disaster recovery platforms.
 Today, the IBM Power community, based on a recent IBM user survey, only 15% of the IBM Power server community utilizes the cloud.
-Other Company services and solutions, outside of the IBM Power user community face many competitors for cyber security and data analytics, however, these solutions and services are typically provided by the Company to their existing clients and distribution companies.
+Other Company services and solutions, outside of the IBM Power user community face many competitors for cyber security, however, these solutions and services are typically provided by the Company to their existing clients and distribution companies.